 When stealth is not a requirement, the F/A-22 can carry weapons and fuel tanks under the wings.

 Langley Air Force Base in Hampton, VA, was the first to operate the Raptor in late 2004.
 It is scheduled to remain in service through 2040.

-For much more information on the F/A-22 and other military aircraft, check out the links on the next page.
+For much more information on the F/A-22 and other military aircraft, check out the links below.

 - How Airplanes Work